 FY 2026 Assistance for Local Emergency Response Training (ALERT) Grant

-This funding opportunity provides financial support to nonprofit organizations that train emergency responders in managing hazardous materials incidents, particularly those involving flammable liquids transported by rail.
+This funding opportunity provides financial support to nonprofit organizations that deliver specialized training for emergency responders dealing with hazardous materials incidents, particularly those involving flammable liquids transported by rail.

 Award Range